jmbarbone/mark/README.md

-# easyr
+# jordan

-R package with a set of general use functions for easier working.
+Just Other R Data Analytic Nuggets.
+An R package with a set of general use functions for data analytics.
 Developed for personal use.

-Add this environment variable to your computer variables:

-`GITHUB_PAT` `5660c420572f36b9ec8be9a63d96a2d381dae618`
+Some parts happily ripped from and creditted to others.